GCC-Tiny/gcc-tiny-docs-rtd/docs/source/part11.rst

-**********************
+*********************
-Datatype Recoprd Types
+Datatype Record Types
-**********************
+*********************

 .. note::
   Work in progress

 Our tiny language features a few types: int, float, bool, string and arrays of those types.
 We can even declare new type names based on other types but it still missing a record type.
 Today we will address this.

 Record types
 ============

 Before we added arrays to tiny, the value of our variables was simple, atomic, non-structured at all.
 When we introduced arrays we let a single variable denote several values, but all the values have to be of the same type.
 We are missing the possibility of representing several values of different types: we need a record type (or tuple type).

 Record types are constructed using an ordered set of types.
 We will need to refer the elements of such set in some way.
 We could access the field using some index derived from its order (e.g. the first element could be indexed using a zero, the second element using one).
 Usually, though, the elements of the record are given names, so the name can be used to refer to the element.
 While both approaches are feasible using names is probably easier for the programmer.
 In tiny we will use names.

 Syntax
 ------

 Similar to arrays, we will need special syntax to define a record type.
 A record type is made of a sequence of pairs of names and types that we will call fields.
 First let's see how to declare a field.

 .. productionlist:: Tiny11
   fielddeclaration: `identifier` ":" `type` ";"

 A field declaration has the same syntax as a variable/type declaration but without an initial var/type.
 A keyword is not needed because a field declaration will always appear inside a record type.
 Recall that * means the previous element of the language repeated zero or more times

 .. productionlist:: Tiny11
   type: "record" `fielddeclaration`* "end"

 For instance we can declare a variable with a record type made of two floats x and y, like this.

  .. code-block:: c

   var one_point : record x : float; y : float; end;

 In chapter 10 we introduced type declarations, so we can declare a point type of record type.

  .. code-block:: c

   type point : record x : float; y : float; end;

 This way we can now declare several points without having to repeat the record type.
 There is a reason for this that we will discuss below.

  .. code-block:: c

   var p1 : point;
   var p2 : point;

 We need a way to access the field of a record type inside an expression or in the left hand side of an assignment.
-We will add a new 〈primary〉 expression.
+We will add a new primary expression.

 .. productionlist:: Tiny11
   primary: "(" `expression` ")"